CBTTape/Dicussions/README.md

 # Dicussions
-The repo for all cbttape discussions
+The repo for all cbttape and cbt2git discussions